Nirva-Patel/Multi-Domain-Predictive-Analytics/README.md

 #  🗂️  ML Model Training & Evaluation

 This project involves training and testing machine learning models across various datasets to identify the best-performing model and configuration.
-The core objective is to analyze how different models behave with different types of data and determine the most effective model ("best bit") based on evaluation metrics like accuracy, precision, recall, F1-score, and/or other domain-specific measures.
+The core objective is to analyze how different models behave with different types of data and determine the most effective model ("best fit") based on evaluation metrics like accuracy, precision, recall, F1-score, and/or other domain-specific measures.

 ## 🚀 Features